SrivastavaSrijan/PomodoroClockHello/README.md

 ## Acknowledgments

 ### Nobody does anything alone.
 A huge thanks to -
-* My parents for trying this out for their yoga practice
+* My parents for their house and the amazing coffe-making capabilities it has.
-* Friends and confidantes - thank you for your patience
+* Friends and confidantes - thank you for your patience.
-* StackOverFlow and everyone whose code I used (the full list of libraries and attributions are on (https://srijansrivastava.tech/pomodoro-clock-hello/))
+* StackOverFlow and everyone whose code I used.